 - In John Hemry's Paul Sinclair novel A Just Determination, Paul think it would be much easier if they could face a warship rather than a ship that may be one in civilian disguise, because they would be entitled to fight then.

-- In the Star Wars Expanded Universe, there aren't really clear signs of if a civilian is a Rebel or Imperial or sympathizes with either cause—it's not a matter of country or planet or species—so this trope is wrestled with on several occasions.
+- In the Star Wars Legends, there aren't really clear signs of if a civilian is a Rebel or Imperial or sympathizes with either cause—it's not a matter of country or planet or species—so this trope is wrestled with on several occasions.

-- Daric LaRone, one of the stormtroopers of Choices of One, got in trouble when it was discovered that, on a mission to wipe out suspected Rebel insurgents—i.e. kill everyone in a town—he aimed to miss the unarmed civilians.
-Later he discovered he was the unofficial leader of his band of defecting stormtroopers because he had a position of moral superiority—the one other who looked like a leadership prospect refused the position because he had followed his orders.
+- Daric LaRone, one of the stormtroopers of Star Wars: Allegiance, gets in trouble when it is discovered that, on a mission to wipe out suspected Rebel insurgents—i.e. kill everyone in a town—he aimed to miss the unarmed civilians.
+Later he discovers he is the unofficial leader of his band of defecting stormtroopers because he has a position of moral superiority—the one other who looked like a leadership prospect refused the position because he had followed his orders.

-- In the X-Wing Series, the Rogues once attack a spaceport.
-Rogue Leader, Wedge Antilles, is aware that it was tactically necessary, so he went through with it, but gave orders to try to limit civilian casualties, and later set up funds to help the families of those who were killed there, remembering that his own family was similar collateral.
+- In the X-Wing Series, the Rogues at one point attack a spaceport.
+Rogue Leader, Wedge Antilles, is aware that it is tactically necessary, so he goes through with it, but gives orders to try to limit civilian casualties, and later sets up funds to help the families of those who were killed there, remembering that his own family was similar collateral.

 - I, Jedi has Corran Horn become furious when he sees a pirate gunning for a civilian landspeeder.
 Even later, when he's terrorizing a town full of mostly pirates, he does his right best to not kill civilians and those pirates who aren't so nasty.

-- In Lois McMaster Bujold's Vorkosigan Saga novel Captain Vorpatril's Alliance, Ivan, mindful of his uncle's stern lectures about treating prisoners of war, has them wake up the stunned goons for necessities.
+- In Lois McMaster Bujold's novel Captain Vorpatril's Alliance, Ivan, mindful of his uncle's stern lectures about treating prisoners of war, has them wake up the stunned goons for necessities.

 - Omar Little of The Wire is a Robin Hood-type who robs (and sometimes wounds or even kills) drug dealers for a living, but he only targets those involved in "the game".
 One of the Barksdale crew killing an ordinary guy is what first motivates him to give the police information.

-So, why'd you step up on this?
-Omar:
+Detective "Bunk" Moreland: So, why'd you step up on this?

-[with some but not wholehearted approval] A man must have a code
+Bunk: [with some but not wholehearted approval] A man must have a code.

 - Flash Gordon objects to the Lion Men's going to shoot Aura on the grounds she is unarmed; they argue that her evil justifies them.